 These Honeycomb Dark Chocolate Sea Salt Brown Butter Cookies are a twist on the Brown Butter Chocolate Chip Cookies I’ve made in the past.
-These cookies are chewy, nutty, warm, sweet and somewhat smokey with a touch of bitterness and crunch.
-Flakey sea salt is added to the top for a welcomed saltiness that brings everything together.
+These cookies are chewy, nutty, warm, sweet, and somewhat smokey.
+The honeycomb adds a chewiness and crunch for a nice textural contrast and the flakey sea salt adds a welcomed saltiness that brings everything together.
+It is a great way to switch up and add a little surprise to your traditional chocolate chip cookies!

 Looking for more cookie recipes?
 You might like these!